Easy German Pork Schnitzel Recipe: The Authentic Schweineschnitzel

 - Place 3 shallow bowls onto the counter.
 In the first one, put flour.
 In the second one, mix the egg and water.
 In the third one, put the breadcrumbs.

-- Fry the remaining Schnitzel.
+- Fry the remaining cutlets.

 - Serve immediately, garnished with lemon slices or lemon wedges.